OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira-align.md

 For more details on how to configure criteria in Jira Align native query format, refer: [Jira Align Query Documentation](https://help.jiraalign.com/hc/en-us/articles/360048085774-10X-API-2-0-GET-Usage-and-Filters).
 The queries used in filter section in plain text can be used as criteria query.

-Given below are the sample snippets of how the Jira Align queries can be used as criteria query in OpsHub Integration Manager:
+Given below are the sample snippets of how the Jira Align queries can be used as criteria query in <code class="expression">space.vars.SITENAME</code>:

 **Criteria Samples**